-Choose a Good Realtor
+Choose an Experienced Realtor

 Selling and buying two homes at once, not only requires a good lender.
 Additionally, having an experienced Realtor is paramount to pulling off the double closing.
 In any purchase, negotiating skills, market knowledge, organization, communication, and time management are very important.
 Yet, pulling off a double closing increases the need for strong representation by an experienced Realtor.
-This is especially true when issues come up and usually something will come up.
+This is especially true when issues come up and usually, something will come up.